jasont2022/twitter/README.md

 # MiniTwitter
-This project is a mini version of Twitter!
+This project is a mini-mocck up version of Twitter!
 The final homework was suppose to be implementing a mini Facebook, but we didn't do it :( !
 However, I will be implementing a mini version of Twitter.
 This will include the important features of Twitter:
 Tweets and followers.
 More on the database and model relationship below.